 Bits [4:3] of the Enable register provide for independent turn-on and turn-off of the LED1 or LED2 current sources.
-Once enabled, the LED current is adjusted by writing to the Torch Brightness or Flash Brightness Registers depending on whether Flash or Torch mode is selected.
-Both the Torch Brightness and the Flash Brightness Registers provide for independent current programming for the LED currents in either LED1 or LED2.
-(See TORCH BRIGHTNESS REGISTER DESCRIPTIONS (Address 0xA0) and FLASH BRIGHTNESS REGISTER (Address 0xB0).)
+The LED current is adjusted by writing to the Torch Brightness or Flash Brightness Registers.
+Both the Torch Brightness and the Flash Brightness Register provide for independent current programming for the LED currents in either LED1 or LED2.
+(See TORCH BRIGHTNESS REGISTER and FLASH BRIGHTNESS REGISTER Descriptions.)